 Adoption Intake Specialist

 Ava lives on a small piece of property in Quilcene with her parents, sister, 3 dogs, a cat, a hamster, chickens, and her two horses.
-She is currently attending Chimacum High School and is in her sophomore year.
+She is currently attending Chimacum High School and is in her junior year.
 After she graduates she plans to become a large animal veterinarian and wants to study at Washington State University.
 From a very young age she has been drawn to animals and has always loved being around them.
 Ava was a volunteer at CVAR for 10 years and then was offered the office job/animal care giver position.
 She loves it, and thinks that it is a great opportunity to be around animals and do administrative work all at the same time!